MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/monitor-gitops-flux-2.md

 1. In the left navigation menu of the dashboard, select **Alerting**.
 1. Select **Alert rules**.
 1. Select **+ Create alert rule**.
 The new alert rule page opens, with the **Grafana managed alerts** option selected by default.
 1. In **Rule name**, add a descriptive name.
-This name is displayed in the alert rule list, and it will be the used as the `alertname` label for every alert instance created from this rule.
+This name is displayed in the alert rule list, and it's used as the `alertname` label for every alert instance created from this rule.
 1. Under **Set a query and alert condition**:

    - Select a data source.
 The same data source used for the dashboard may be used here.